I remember sitting in my hospital room, watching in wonder as the nurse folded an ordinary blanket into a beautiful swaddle.

 It can be confusing, figuring out if your baby truly dislikes a swaddle or if it’s simply the swaddling technique.
-If you can honestly say that your baby has these personality types and you’ve tried every technique and swaddle known to man… you may want to compromise with a sleep sack.
+If you’ve tried every technique and swaddle known to man… you may want to compromise with a sleep sack.

-Sleep sacks ensure that your baby is warm and restricts their leg movement just enough to help them chill out.
-Even now, at 8 months, my daughter seems to enjoy her sleep sack more than traditional free-leg pajamas.
+Sleep sacks ensure that your baby is warm and restricts their leg movement just enough to help with the Moro Reflex.

 I hope this post gave you a couple light bulb moments for your feisty baby!
 Most of all, I hope swaddling your baby gives you the rest you deserve!